nleroy917/dissertation/main.typ

 #import "@local/dissertation:0.0.1": *

-// TODO: make the title slightly more general?
-// tools and models for deep learning analysis of chromatin accessibility data
 #show: dissertation.with(
-  title: "Atacformer: Towards a transformer-based foundation model for analysis and interpretation of ATAC-seq Data",
+  title: "Foundation models and efficient tools for deep learning analysis of chromatin accessibility data",
   author: "Nathan J. LeRoy",
   university: "University of Virginia",
   school: "School of Engineering and Applied Science",